gumslone/wifi-throwie-stop-war-protest-esp8266/README.md

 To upload the files you can use the nodemcu-uploader python package https://github.com/kmpm/nodemcu-uploader

-Optionaly you can use the ESPlorer tool with UI.
+Optionaly you can use the ESPlorer tool with UI: https://github.com/4refr0nt/ESPlorer/releases

 ```nodemcu-uploader --baud 115200 --port /dev/usbport upload ./CaptiveIntraweb/files/*```